logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

   - **OpRetryInitialDelayInMS:** Initial delay used in expoential backoff for retrying failed operations.

+  - **OpRetryJitterInMS:** Jitter is added (or subtracted) from the retry delay to prevent multiple failed operations from being retried at the same time

 - **Security:** REST server security settings

+  - **TLS:** Enable/Disable TLS.
+The default value is *true*.
       - **EnableTLS:** Enable/Disable TLS.
 The default value is *true*.

       - **RequireAndVerifyClientCert:**  Enable/Disable TLS client certificate requirement.
 The default value is *true*.

       - **RootCACertFile:**  Root CA file.
 Used in testing that use self-signed certificates.
 The default value is not set.

       - **CertificateFile:** Server certificate file.
 The default value is not set.

       - **PrivateKeyFile:** Server private key file.
 The default value is not set.

+  - **APIKey:**

+      - **UseHopsworksAPIKeys:**  Enable/Disable Hopsworks API Key for authentication

+      - **CacheRefreshIntervalMS:** The API Keys are cached and refreshed periodically.
+CacheRefreshIntervalMS can not be set to zero.

+      - **CacheUnusedEntriesEvictionMS:** Unused API Keys are automatically evicted from the cache.
+Eviction time can not be less than cache refersh time (CacheRefreshIntervalMS).

+      - **CacheRefreshIntervalJitterMS:** It prevents simultaneously updates to the cached API Keys if the keys were added to the cache in a very short interval

 - **Log:** REST Server logging settings